 Where Can I Get More Information About this Type of Burial

 The Coeio website offers a uniquely designed burial suit that uses mushrooms to cover the netting fabric.
 This bio-mix is referred to as “ninja pajamas.”
-The site also provides detailed instructions about how this product can be purchased and delivered in two weeks or less, with shipping being free of charge within US territories!
+The site also provides detailed instructions about how this product can be purchased and delivered in two weeks or less, with shipping being free of charge within US territories such as Florida and Texas.

 I’m not sure there is a single answer to these questions.
 In the end, it all comes down to preference and what you are most comfortable with.
 If you want more information from people who have actually tried green burial or mushroom suit (or both), get in touch with us!
 We can help provide some insight into which option might be best for your needs.